 Finally!
-Wall panel cutting is made easy with this panel saw with a curved nose on its end.
-So you can achieve a professional and ultra-fine finish!
+Perfect for cutting PVC Wall & Shower panels it is made easy with this panel saw, So you can achieve professional and ultra-fine cuts when installing your Wall or Shower panels.

 Floorboard or floor saws, as its name suggests, are designed for cutting different types of a floorboard as well as PVC wall panels.